Skip to content

 Check online reviews

 When you see an advert for a property, you might want to check out whether the property, landlord, letting agent or area has been rated or reviewed online.
 A good start would be to Google search the name of the landlord, letting agent and property address and look through any reviews that appear in the results.
-You may also use specialist review websites like Marks Out Of Tenancy, a site which allows tenants to feed back on their renting experience.
-You might also consider posting a review towards the end of your tenancy, to help other flat-seekers.
+You may also use specialist review websites like Marks Out Of Tenancy, a site which allows tenants to feed back on their renting experience or more generally you may use Trustpilot.

-Please note that whilst the SRC is happy to promote Marks Out Of Tenancy as a flat-hunting tool, MOOT is a separate company, and the SRC can’t take any responsibility for their content or for any of the reviews which appear on their site.
+Please note that whilst the SRC is happy to promote review websites, the SRC can’t take any responsibility for their content or for any of the reviews which appear on these sites.
 Use your judgement and don’t base decisions on just one source of information.

 What area should I stay in?